 Unfortunately, it also ends up being a cabinet with a great deal of space.
-Therefore, I store a ton of my kitchen gadgets in it.
+Therefore, I store a lot of my kitchen gadgets in it.

 Well, since we’ve moved to our new home, I’ve found this cabinet in my new kitchen.
 To say it’s annoying is the understatement of the year.

-But I came up with a quick and easy solution which can be tweaked to fit many different kitchens.
+However, I came up with a quick and easy solution that can be tweaked to fit many different kitchens.
 Curious as to how I quickly and inexpensively fixed my awkward corner cabinet?

 Here’s how I did it, and you can too: